sebastiendonadio/devopsmlops/chapters/07-chapter5.md

 1. Distribution   – how to distribute and use the dataset from IP/legalities perspective?
 When will the data be distributed?

-1. M  aintenance   – who supports the dataset and how is it maintained?
+1. Maintenance   – who supports the dataset and how is it maintained?
 When will the data be updated?

 As you can see, data availability, validation, and usability are covered in the datasheet.
 For details on any of the questions above or for example use cases of the datasheet, please refer to the paper.
 Now that the data is ready to be used, you need to verify that there are no privacy violations and that it is stored securely.
 In the next section, we discuss data security.